 You should know that those feelings are normal, and they are not insurmountable.
 We can help you address all those issues and others when you come to us for addiction treatment.
-We offer the encouragement, support and treatment you need to end your substance abuse before it does any more damage in your life.
+We offer the encouragement, support and drug addiction treatment you need to end your substance abuse before it does any more damage in your life.

-Your drug addiction treatment at Golden Peak Recovery focuses on three primary objectives: sobriety, abstinence and productivity.
+Drug addiction treatment at Golden Peak Recovery focuses on three primary objectives: sobriety, abstinence and productivity.
 Reaching those goals has been identified by the National Institute on Drug Abuse as the key to attaining a happy, drug-free life.

 1. You experience physical or mental health problems.

 Drug use can affect your physical health, with symptoms ranging from mild to severe, depending on the drug and how long you’ve been using.
 Many drugs can also cause mental health issues such as depression, anxiety and other issues.
 If you notice changes in your physical or mental health, you should consider seeking treatment from a rehab center.

 2. It takes more drugs to get high.

 If you find yourself taking larger amounts of drugs to get high, or using drugs more frequently, it’s because your body has developed a tolerance and needs more of the substance to get the same effects that you felt in the beginning.
 When this happens, you put yourself at risk of an overdose, which can be very dangerous.